yochaigal/cairn/wip/2e/wilderness-exploration.md

 | **5** | **Exhaustion**  | The party encounters a barrier, forcing effort, care or delays.
 This might mean spending extra time (and an additional **Wilderness Action**) or adding **Fatigue** to the PC's inventory to represent their difficulties. |
 | **6** | **Discovery**   | The party finds food, treasure, or other useful resources.
 The **Warden** can instead choose to reveal the primary feature of the area.                                                                                    |

-## Night

-- The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!
-- Traveling at night _always_ increases the [Terrain Difficulty](#terrain-difficulty) by one step (i.e. _Easy_ terrain becomes _Tough_) and the **Warden** rolls twice on the [**Wilderness Events**](#wilderness-events) table.
-- Some terrain and weather may be easier to traverse at night (desert, for example).
-The **Warden** should balance these challenges along with any other.

-### Sleep

-- The last **watch** of the day is typically reserved for the [**Make Camp**](#make-camp) action.
-- Characters typically need to sleep each day.
-Anything beyond a minor interruption can negate or cancel the benefits of sleep.
-- If the party skips the **Make Camp** action, they each add a **Fatigue** to their inventory, and are _deprived_.
-Additionally, traveling when sleep-deprived raises the terrain **Difficulty** by one step (i.e. _Easy_ becomes _Tough_).

-### Light

-- Torches and other radial sources of light illuminate 40ft ahead of the party, but beyond that only provides a dim outline of objects.
-- Characters without a light source may suffer from _panic_ until their situation is remedied.
-- Environmental conditions (sudden gusts of wind, dust, water, etc.) can easily blow out a torch.

-> ### Light Sources
-> A torch can be lit 3 times before degrading.
-A lantern can be relit indefinitely, but requires an oil can (6 uses).

 ## Wilderness Actions

 ### Travel